-The photo above isn’t people waiting for a bus… it is actually a crowd of Winnipegers gathered on the Osbourne St. Bridge to watch the distant fireworks at The Forks.
+The photo above isn’t people waiting for a bus… it is actually a crowd of Winnipegers gathered on the Osborne St. Bridge to watch the distant fireworks at The Forks.
 They literally stopped traffic for a good half an hour.

-About a thousand people gathered on the bridge, most coming from the Osbourne Street Block Party just down the road.
+About a thousand people gathered on the bridge, most coming from the Osborne Street Block Party just down the road.
 North Bound traffic squeezed to one lane, just enough for motorist and buses to snail between the toes of anxious fireworks watchers.
 It was similar to Moses parting the Red Sea… Moses being the bus, and the sea being the intoxicated Winnipegers showing their Canadian pride and screaming the national anthem from the top of their lungs.

 In the span of a night I saw the following: